Single Molecule Sensing

 Research Group Leader: Viktorija Glembockyte

 In our group, we are excited about the ability to visualize and sense single biomolecules using both the tools of DNA nanotechnology and single-molecule fluorescence imaging.
-The Single Molecule Sensing Group has begun its work in January 2025.
-If you would like to be part of the team, get in touch!

 Our mission